China threatens antitrust investigation of Google

 A potential probe would also look at accusations that Google’s market position could cause “extreme damage” to Chinese companies like Huawei, as losing the U.S. tech giant’s support for Android-based operating systems would lead to loss of confidence and revenue, a second person said.

 The sources were not authorized to speak publicly on the matter and declined to be identified.
 Google did not provide immediate comment, while Huawei declined to comment.

-China’s top market regulator, the State Administration for Market Regulation, and the State Council did not immediately respond to requests for comment.
+Neither China’s top market regulator, the State Administration for Market Regulation, nor the State Council responded immediately to requests for comment.

-Europe’s Example
+Europe’s example

 The U.S. trade blacklist bars Google from providing technical support to new Huawei phone models and access to Google Mobile Services, the bundle of developer services upon which most Android apps are based.

-Google had a temporary license that exempted it from the ban on Huawei but it expired in August.
+Google had a temporary license that exempted it from the ban on Huawei, but it expired in August.

 It was not immediately clear what Google services the potential probe would focus on.
-Most Chinese smartphone vendors use an open-source version of the Android platform with alternatives to Google services on their domestic phones.
-Google’s search, email and other services are blocked in China.
+Most Chinese smartphone vendors use an open source version of the Android platform with alternatives to Google services on their domestic phones.
+Google’s search, email, and other services are blocked in China.

 Huawei has said it missed its 2019 revenue target by $12 billion, which company officials have attributed to U.S. actions against it.
 Seeking to overcome its reliance on Google, the Chinese firm announced plans this month to introduce its proprietary Harmony operating system in smartphones next year.

 Chinese regulators will be looking at examples set by their peers in Europe and in India if it proceeds with the antitrust investigation, the first source said.
 “China will also look at what other countries have done, including holding inquiries with Google executives,” said the person.

-he second source added that one learning point would be how fines are levied based on a firm’s global revenues rather than local revenues.
+The second source added that one learning point would be how to levy fines based on a firm’s global revenues rather than local revenues.

 The European Union fined Google 4.3 billion euros ($5.1 billion) in 2018 over anticompetitive practices, including forcing phone makers to pre-install Google apps on Android devices and blocking them from using rivals to Google’s Android and search engine.

-That decision prompted Google to give European users more choice over default search tools and giving handset makers more leeway to use competing systems.
+That decision prompted Google to give European users more choice over default search tools and allow handset makers more leeway to use competing systems.

 Indian authorities are looking into allegations that Google is abusing its market position to unfairly promote its mobile payments app.